wp-plugins/google-ajax-translation/README.txt

 Most formatting, font, color, etc. changes can be made in the file `google-ajax-translation.css` or you can override them with your own CSS file.

 The plugin detects the browser's preferred language and shows the "Translate" button in that language if available.
 That language is listed first in the popup.
 The tooltip for each language is also translated into the browser's preferred language.
+If the browser's preferred language isn't English a "Translate" button is shown on the Administration Panel that translates the panel.
 See <a href="http://www.w3.org/International/questions/qa-lang-priorities">this page</a> for more information about setting your browser's preferred language.

 Clicking the "powered by Google" link will take you to a full-page Google translation in your browser's preferred language.